 Start: 8:20 End: 16:15

-Fylkir was worried conditions would get worse by the hour, but I could calm him down about that – these were already the forecasted 16-18 knots, and after the tide change at 2 pm the wind would likely calm down a bit, plus we were now paddling more ese than se.
+Fylkir was worried conditions would get worse by the hour, but I could calm him down about that – these were already the forecasted 16-18 knots, and after the tide change at 2 pm the wind would likely calm down a bit, plus we were now paddling more east-south-east than southeast.

 So the beach before it was.
 The reef break before was big, but it had a small sandy corner before the seep rocky beach.
-At half tide now, it was only one breaker to overcome and we would run out in the foam water on the sandy flat before the steep cobbles. i had landed those kind of beaches before, and felt confident it would be very doable.
+At half tide now, it was only one breaker to overcome and we would run out in the foam water on the sandy flat before the steep cobbles.
+I had landed those kinds of beaches before and felt confident it would be very doable.
 Still, I had to back paddle three huge breakers and just backed up over their crests before I dared to get closer and finally sprinted safely in.